 Interest income

-Every resident taxpayer who receives or is credited with interest is subject to special defence contribution at 30%.
+Every resident taxpayer who receives or is credited with interest is subject to special defence contribution, currently at 17% (as from 01 January 2024).
 Interest received as a result of the carrying on of a business activity, including interest closely connected to the ordinary activities of the business, is not considered interest for the purposes of special defence contribution.
 Interest from Government Savings Certificates, Government Bonds, corporate bonds listed on a recognised Stock Exchange and bonds listed on a recognised Stock Exchange that are issued by a local authority or State organisation, and deposits with the Housing Finance Corporation, as well as interest earned by approved provident funds, is subject to defence contribution at 3%.

 Rental income